What is Dematerialisation: Meaning, Process & Benefits

 • Convenience: Having stocks in electronic form removes the possibility of losing or injuring traditional share certificates and is more practical.

-• Speed: The stock purchase and sale process has become faster and more efficient as a result of the Dematerialisation of shares.
+• Speed: The stock purchase and sale process has become faster and more efficient as a result of the Dematerialisation of the shares process.

 • Transparency: The trading process has become more transparent as a result of Dematerialisation, which allows investors to easily watch their holdings and transactions.